Shivam-3921/Physics_Informed_Neural_Networks_for_solving_differential_equations/README.md

 - A fully-connected neural network (FCNN) is trained using PyTorch.
 - The total loss function is composed of:
-  - **Physics loss**: residual of the PDE at interior collocation points.
+  - **Physics loss**: residual of the PDE at uniformly-spaced interior collocation points.
   - **Boundary loss**: squared error enforcing Dirichlet boundary conditions.
 - Training points:
   - Uniformly distributed **interior** and **boundary** points.